Seattle City Council

 The Seattle City Council is the legislative body of the city of Seattle, Washington.
 The Council consists of nine members serving four-year terms, seven of which are elected by electoral districts and two of which are elected in citywide at-large positions; all elections are non-partisan.
-It has the sole responsibility of approving the city's budget, and develops laws and policies intended to promote the health and safety of Seattle's residents.
-The Council passes all legislation related to the city's police, firefighting, parks, libraries, and electricity, water supply, solid waste, and drainage utilities.
+It has the responsibility of approving the city's budget, and passes all legislation related to the city's police, firefighting, parks, libraries, and electricity, water supply, solid waste, and drainage utilities.

-(The mayor of Seattle is not considered part of council.)
+The mayor of Seattle is not part of the council.